How much time do you have to start a case for a legal claim in British Columbia?

 Limitation periods are different for different claims.
 They often come from the Limitation Act.
 This law sets the countdown for many cases at 2 years.

 Some claims don’t have limitation periods.
-For example, the countdown might not apply for claims for assault or sexual misconduct involving minors, people in intimate relationships, or people in dependent relationships.
+For example, the countdown might not apply at all for claims for assault or sexual misconduct involving minors, people in intimate relationships, or people in dependent relationships.

 A limitation period can also change if the person who caused the harm or loss does something to confirm the other person’s right to make a claim.